 What is colorectal cancer?

-Colorectal cancer is a cancer which can develop anywhere in the large intestine with the majority of colorectal cancers beginning as polyps inside the colon or rectum.
+Colorectal cancer is a cancer that develops anywhere in the large intestine.
+The majority of colorectal cancers begin as benign polyps inside the colon or rectum.

 What causes colorectal cancer?

 The exact cause of most colorectal cancers is unknown.
 Colon cancer develops due to changes in the colon lining.
 These changes may be inherited or develop as the result of mutations occurring during a person’s life, the causes of which are not fully understood.
 Common risk factors are family history of colorectal polyps or colorectal cancer, personal history of ulcerative colitis or Crohn’s disease, high fat diet, obesity or smoking.
-However, some patients may have none of these risk factors, thus screening all individuals over age 50 years (and African-Americans over age 45 years) is important.
+However, some patients may have none of these risk factors, thus screening all individuals over age 45 years is important.